 As art is about creativity, teaching art requires that you model creative ways of thinking and playfully interact with the content.
 This allows learners to work with your ideas to create art creatively.

-As an art teacher, you should be aware of your creative limitations and embrace creative dimensions for your learners to emulate.
+As an art teacher, you should be aware of your limitations and embrace creative dimensions for your learners to emulate.

 Ignite Empathy